patricksurry/g3/README.md

     https://github.com/patricksurry/g3/tree/master/dist

 You can choose any of `g3[-examples][.min].js`:
-The `.min` versions are minified to load slightly faster, and the `-examples` versions include example gauges and panels.
+The base `g3` package provides the API to define gauges and assemble them into control panels, and the `g3-examples` package adds a bunch of predefined gauges and panels that you can use or modify.
+The `.min` versions are minified to load slightly faster.
 Choosing `g3-examples.js` is probably a good start.

 You can also set up an [npm project](https://docs.npmjs.com/getting-started),